-Prescription Drug Fraud / Prescription Forgery
+Prescription Drug Fraud / Prescription Forgery Lawyer in Wake County

 Physicians legally prescribe certain medications or other drugs for pain relief or other medical needs.
 Some of these medications can be highly addictive or very expensive.
 This occasionally leads to people going to great lengths to acquire prescription medications or drugs through alternative means.

 As a result, North Carolina places many restrictions on how prescription drugs may be obtained.
-Failure to abide my state laws can lead to a person facing criminal charges with serious penalties, including steep fines and possible imprisonment.
+Failure to abide by state laws can lead to a person facing criminal charges with serious penalties, including steep fines and possible imprisonment.

-Raleigh Prescription Drug Fraud Lawyer
+Prescription Drug Fraud Attorney in Raleigh

 If you have been accused of any type of crime relating to fraud or forgery involving prescription drugs, you should not delay in seeking legal counsel.
 Coolidge Law Firm understands the many ways that these types of criminal charges can affect the lives of ordinary people, which is why we work tirelessly to help clients achieve the most favorable outcomes to their cases.